aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsx-to-word/_index.md

 The following example demonstrates how to convert XLSX to WORD in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSX into WORD.
+Follow the easy steps to convert XLSX to WORD.
 Upload your XLSX file, then simply save it as WORD file.
 For both XLSX reading and WORD writing you can use fully qualified filenames.
 The output WORD content and formatting will be identical to the original XLSX document.

 {{% /blocks/products/pf/agp/text %}}